Tensors are created with

 input: Tensor that allows for a value to be passed in during runtime.

-For convenience, we provide several helper functions to define commonly used configurations of tensors, as shown below.
+For convenience, we provide several helper functions to define commonly used tensor configurations, as shown below.

 ||True||True||False||False||Constants specified during graph creation.|